redfox2045/ceg-4900-lab1/README.md

 Investigate the `code/bhpnet.py`, explain what it does.
 Use `bhpnet.py` to create a bind shell.

-1. List the commands used to establish a reverse shell with `bhpnet.py` and how to connect to it with `nc`.
+1. List the commands used to establish a bind shell with `bhpnet.py` and how to connect to it with `nc`.
-2. Does this shell differ at all from the previous reverse shell you created?
+2. Does this shell differ at all from the previous bind shell you created?
    Why or why not?